 Hello everyone.
 This traditional bundt cake made with yeast dough is wonderfully fluffy, buttery, and fluffy - yay for all the classics!
-Even though it's neither an unusual nor hip cake, every baking household should have a classic easy bundt cake basic recipe.
+Even though it's neither an unusual nor hip cake, every baking household should have a classic recipe for Gugelhupf (or Kugelhopf).
 I'll share mine with you in this post.

 Taste and Occasion

 Before the classic Gugelhupf recipe, a brief explanation of the terminology.
 You see, it's a bit confusing.
 By "Gugelhupf" everyone understands something different: Some mean the shape of the pastry, which is baked in a high cupcake or wreath cake form.
 Sometimes it's a marble cake, sometimes a lemon cake, sometimes an eggnog cake.
 The others have a narrower definition.
 And in fact, the original Gugelhupf is made with yeast and not at all with a sponge.

 Grandma's bundt cake tastes lovely.
 It is made of a comparatively lush, in my case stirred, yeast dough and is not too sweet.
 Because of that, the thick layer of powdered sugar is very, very important.
 For those unfamiliar with the classic, it's best thought of as a cross between regular braided bread, oven-baked yeast dumplings, and french brioche.
 It's not difficult to prepare - despite the dough sometimes being reputed to be complicated.

 As mentioned before, you make my basic Gugelhupf recipe with a yeast dough that is stirred instead of kneaded.
 So it goes a bit in the direction of sponge 😉 … Of course, it has to rise properly before baking - not in the bowl, but from the beginning directly in the pan that is buttered before and sprinkled with almond flakes.